npelonis/da-projects-showcase/README.md

 ### 📄 [Capstone Paper](./CAPSTONE/Capstone%20Paper.pdf)
 Click here to view the full **Capstone Paper** (PDF).
+Additionally, if you would prefer not to download the PDF to your computer, here is the full **Capstone Paper** on Google Drive, for viewing in your browser: https://drive.google.com/file/d/1THT5qG-hshGQ2Rr5HB-Dg7CDkjTZEnQI/view?usp=sharing

 ### 💻 [CAPSTONE CODE FINALIZED](./CAPSTONE/CAPSTONE%20CODE%20FINALIZED.ipynb)
 Click here to view the **Capstone Code Finalized** (Jupyter Notebook).